 Science Museum Curator Emeritus Andrew Nahum, who curated the Churchill’s Scientists exhibition that opened in January 2015, decided to investigate a few days ago, when approached by the journal for comment, and found that there were two earlier versions of the typewritten essay in the Churchill Archives Centre at the University of Cambridge.
 “I wish we had found it ourselves in preparing for the exhibition,” he confesses.

 The essay had been intended for publication in the News of the World newspaper, along with two others, and had been finished before he became Prime Minister.
-In the end only two – not the one speculating about alien life – were published and in another newspaper, the Sunday Dispatch, in 1942.
+In the end only the latter two were published, and in another newspaper, the Sunday Dispatch, in 1942 (though it has since emerged that a shortened version of the alien life article did appear in the Sunday Dispatch on 8 March 1942)

 For Nahum, Churchill’s interest in extra-terrestrials was “completely in line with his interest in science.”
 Aged 22, while on military service in India, Churchill had read Darwin’s On the Origin of Species, along with a primer on physics.
 Churchill also dabbled with leading-edge technology of the day, likely being the first politician to learn to fly.